DevScoreInc/samples/github-file-monitor/README.md

 add your files that you like to monitor into `const myFiles = ["README.md"];`.
 And you should be ready to go!

+For Slack integration:
+You need to create a Slack app and Activate Incoming Webhooks to use Slack integration.
+Please follow this (https://slack.com/help/articles/115005265063-Incoming-Webhooks-for-Slack) to create your Slack app.